 Our birds are provided plenty of space indoors to scratch and perch and we utilize instruments to monitor their air quality inside the coops

-We at the hatchery pride ourselves on our committment to predator protection.
+We pride ourselves on our committment to predator protection.
 We have designed our yard and chicken areas with aerial predators in mind (we see a LOT of Bald Eagles and Red-tailed Hawks here!).
 We have implemented hot wire and traditional fencing, thick tree lines, and dense thickets which all provide cover.
 We also watch over our flocks diligently throughout the day and shut their coops at night in order to keep them safe from coyotes, foxes, raccoons, and more!

 Access to the Outdoors